Mumtaz95/webpack-php-config/README.md

 This config/boiler plate code provides a development evironment that allows you to work with core php and webpack with LIVE reloading and SASS support

-# XAMPP Server must be running prior starting
+# XAMPP Server must be running prior starting webpack development server

 # COMMANDS